Getting started with a Buy to Let mortgage.

 You could apply for a Buy to Let mortgage if:

-You can hold a maximum of three mortgages or borrow up to £2 million across the Lloyds Banking Group.
+You can hold a maximum of five mortgages or borrow up to £3 million across the Lloyds Banking Group.
 This includes the following brands: Lloyds Bank, Halifax, Bank of Scotland, Birmingham Midshires, Scottish Widows Bank, Intelligent Finance and The Mortgage Business (TMB).

 The maximum loan size on a single Buy to Let property is £1 million.